jariarkko/arch-model-t/draft-arkko-iab-data-minimisation-principle.md

 highlight the need for addressing other, remaining issues.
 Particularly when adversaries have increased their pressure against other avenues of attack.
-New adversaries and risks have arisen, e.g., due to availability of large centralized information sources, or with the endpoints whose interests are not aligned with their peers or users.
+New adversaries and risks have arisen, e.g., due to availability of large, centralized information sources, or with the endpoints whose interests are not aligned with their peers or users.